arduinovc/arduinovc/README.md

 #Learning C/C++
 - 👨‍💻 Learning C++ with OpenClassRooms with wxWidgets (wxWindows) or NAppGUI for graphics on macOS & Windows.
-- 👨‍💻 Learning game development with Unity engine.
 - 👨‍💻 Learning C# with WPF and MAUI for developping apps.
+- 👨‍💻 Learning Swift (SwiftUI and AppKit) for developping iOS/macOS apps.

 Lot of things inside my head.
 Lot of projects.
 Keep pushing.